-Euphoria, or dizziness with success, comes at the moment you make a good profit taking on the market.
-At that moment, you may get your own sense of worth or a sense of superiority over the market.
+Euphoria, or dizziness with success, comes at the moment you make a good profit-taking on the market.
+At that moment, you may get your sense of worth or a sense of superiority over the market.

 In my opinion, euphoria destroys most traders’ deposits.
 A sudden big win makes the trader significantly increase the trading volume.
-The feeling of owning the Holy Grail of the market, the very strategy that is able to squeeze the market dry, plays havoc in the budding trader’s mind.
+The feeling of owning the Holy Grail of the market, the very strategy that can squeeze the market dry, plays havoc in the budding trader’s mind.

 If you have read my articles and you trust my opinion, please, let me give you some advice.

 When you get the first significant profit, for example, if you double or even triple your money, do not increase your trading volume.
 The best thing you can do is to withdraw the bulk of the profit and spend it.